AdobeDocs/developers-animatesdk-docs/FLfile_object/FLfile7.md

 #### Returns

 A JavaScript Date object that represents the date and time when the specified file or folder was last modified.
-If the file or folder doesn’t exist, the object contains information indicating that the file or folder was created at midnight GMT on December 31, 1969.
+If the file or folder doesnâ€™t exist, the object contains information indicating that the file or folder was created at midnight GMT on December 31, 1969.

 #### Description